 Step 3 – Setup Environment

 After installation of git client.
 Now you just need to set binary in the system environment.
 Set the PATH variable with newly installed git binary in /etc/bashrc by executing below command.
 Also, reload the changes in the current environment.

 After completing the steps.
-Let’s use the following command to check current git version.
+Let’s use the following command to check the current git version.